kubernetes-sigs/gateway-api/site-src/guides/listener-set.md

 a single Gateway can forward secured traffic to more backends that might have their own certificates.
 This approach aligns with projects that require service-level certificates, such as Istio Ambient Mesh or Knative.

-The following diagram illustrates how ListenerSets help decentralize route configuration in a multi-tenant environment at scale:
+The following diagram illustrates how ListenerSets help decentralize route configuration in a multi-tenant environment:

 - Team 1 and Team 2 each manage their own Service and HTTPRoute resources within their respective namespaces.